Period: Mature Harappan

 Geography: Indus Valley

 Medium: Burnt steatite

 Dimensions: 1 1/2 x 1 1/2 x 3/8 in.
 (3.8 x 3.8 x 1 cm)

 Accession Number: 49.40.1

 Stamp seals were used in antiquity as marks of ownership and badges of status.
 In the large urban centers of the Harappan civilization, hundreds of square-shaped stamp seals were found in excavations.
 They are engraved with images of wild or domestic animals, humans, fantastic creatures, and possibly divinities.
-The bull is the most popular animal motif on the Indus Valley glyptic art.
-In this example, the animal is rendered in the typical strict profile, standing before what might be an altar.
+In this example, the creature is rendered in the typical strict profile, standing before what might be an altar.
 Its shoulder is covered by a decorated quilt or harness in the shape of an upside-down heart pattern.
 Most of the square stamp seals have inscriptions along the top edge.
 The Indus script, invented around 2600 B.C., is yet to be fully deciphered.